Seasonal decorating with your garden plants

 and needles quickly in my experience, so I avoid using them-

-especially indoors.
 White and mugo pine, cypress and juniper all

 hold well for weeks.
 Broad leafed evergreens do best if cut and

 placed in water overnight prior to arranging.
 Pieris japonica

 and Leucothoe add a lovely textural contrast to needle leaved